-- Support groups also can help.
-In these groups, patients or their family members meet with other patients or their families to share what they have learned about coping with the disease and the effects of treatment.
+- Support groups can also help.
+In these groups, people with esophageal cancer or their family members meet with other patients or their families to share what they have learned about coping with the disease and the effects of treatment.
 Groups may offer support in person, over the telephone, or on the Internet.
 You may want to talk with a member of your health care team about finding a support group.

 Get the latest treatment options.